 How adidas Has Shaped the History of World Cup Balls from 1970 to the Present Day

 With each and every World Cup match ball it has supplied, adidas has outdone itself.
-From Al Rihla, the latest official match ball from 2022, right back to the very first in 1970, each ball has its unique story to tell.
+From Trionda, the official match ball for the FIFA World Cup26™ right back to the very first in 1970, each ball has its unique story to tell.

 Adidas was first asked to create the official World Cup match ball in 1970.
 This is when the classic soccer ball design was seen by the world, marking a major event in the history of World Cup balls.
 Before adidas became the official World Cup match ball supplier, the host countries were responsible for providing the match balls.

-Each adidas World Cup match ball, from 1970-2022, showcases significant refinements to its predecessor – both technically and aesthetically.
-One long-term challenge was water resistance.
-Keeping the balls dry improves their weight, durability, and performance consistency.
-Throughout the history of World Cup balls, you’ll see the iterative solutions to keep water out, until a fully water–proof design was achieved.
+Each adidas World Cup match ball, from 1970-2026, showcases significant refinements to its predecessor – both technically and aesthetically.
 One thing stands out in the following descriptions: adidas has been tirelessly and ingeniously committed to improving the ball’s design.

 "adidas has been tirelessly and ingeniously committed to improving the ball’s design."

-Al Rihla – the Official Match Ball for the FIFA World Cup Qatar 2022™.
-Its colors were inspired by Qatar’s flag, architecture, iconic boats, and vibrant culture.
-And the name means ‘the journey’ in Arabic, which is fitting since the ball will take us all on a meaningful and eventful journey.
+The colors of Al Rihla – the Official Match Ball for the FIFA World Cup Qatar 2022™ – were inspired by Qatar’s flag, architecture, iconic boats, and vibrant culture.
+The name, Al Rihla, means ‘the journey’ in Arabic, which is fitting since the ball took us all on a meaningful and eventful journey.

-The Al Rihla visited 10 cities where it played a role in launching equity-focused initiatives.
+In the runup to the tournament of 2022, Al Rihla visited 10 cities where it played a role in launching equity-focused initiatives.
 These purpose-driven activations focused attention on and resources to sports programs that increase accessibility.
-For instance, Al Rihla travelled to Riyadh, where it highlighted the creation of the first Saudi Arabian women’s football league champions, Challenge F.C.

-Besides being a part of these purposeful initiatives, 1% of Al Rihla’s net sales were donated to Common Goal.
-This makes Al Rihla the first World Cup ball ever to be directly involved in raising funds to impact social justice of equitable access to sports.
+Additionally, 1% of Al Rihla’s net sales were donated to Common Goal.
+This makes Al Rihla the first World Cup ball to be directly involved in raising funds to impact social justice of equitable access to sports.

 "In the history of World Cup balls, it is the first to be made using only water-based glues and inks."